 Goshen College is a liberal arts college dedicated to the development of informed, articulate, sensitive, responsible Christians.

 Our integrative, international, intercultural and interdisciplinary approach to education not only prepares students for rewarding, successful careers, but also produces servant-leaders for the church and the world.
-Learn more about the true value of a Goshen College education (infographic).

 Education: Persistence & Completion

 Goshen College finds consistent and noteworthy success in helping students persist and successfully graduate.
 National data confirm our above-average performance in both the percentage of first-year students who return to continue their studies, and in the percentage who graduate within six years.
 Our 6-year graduation rate for the most recent year is 7% higher than the national average.

 (Click the images to enlarge.)

 For more detailed breakdowns of graduation rates by gender & race/ethnicity see the Goshen College Fact Book.

 GC seniors consistently offer positive evaluations of their GC educational experiences, exceeding national averages.

 GC’s tradition of experiential learning, internships and research programs prepares students for rewarding careers.
 In recent years, despite the challenges of a global economic downturn, our graduates have found success in the job market.
 100% of our nursing graduates pass the NCLEX exam, while we are also ranked #3 for Becker CPA pass rates, and we hold a 92% medical school acceptance rate.